FOSSEE/st-scripts/embellishing_a_plot/script.rst

 ..
 R44

-Hope you have enjoyed and found it useful.
+Hope you have enjoyed this tutorial and found it useful.
 Thank you!